Content Collections

 Section titled Building for server output (SSR)

-If you are building a dynamic website (using Astro’s SSR support), you are not expected to generate any paths ahead-of-time during the build.
-Instead, your page should examine the request (using Astro.request or Astro.params) to find the slug on-demand, and then fetch it using getEntryBySlug().
+If you are building a dynamic website (using Astro’s SSR support), you are not expected to generate any paths ahead of time during the build.
+Instead, your page should examine the request (using Astro.request or Astro.params) to find the slug on-demand, and then fetch it using getEntry().

 ---